There are two possibilities for membership in the International Association of Anthroposophic Arts Therapies Educations – iARTe:

 - Is work experience included?

-Detailed criteria and guidance can be found in our → Handbook for the accreditation of vocationa training and university study courses (Download PDF) or in the → Handbook for the accreditation of post graduate training courses for applying the tools and methods of anthroposophical arts therapy in one's own profession/former profession (Download PDF)
+Detailed criteria and guidance can be found in our handbook for the accreditation of vocational training and university study courses or in the handbook for the accreditation of postgraduate training courses for applying the tools and methods of anthroposophical arts therapy in one's own profession/former profession (see → handbooks)

-Please refer to the scale of fees (Download PDF)
+Please also refer to the Fees Schedule (Download PDF)

-*Recognised professions are: Educational, guidance-mentoring, medical-therapeutic (teachers, tutors, therapeutic teachers, social workers, social therapists, nurses, doctors, psychologists, psychotherapists) as well as artists in the various fields.
+*Recognised professions are: pedagogical-didactic, agogic, medical-therapeutic (teachers, educators, curative educators, social pedagogues, social therapists, nurses, doctors, psychologists, psychotherapists) as well as artists in the respective field.